 If you have been told that you have osteoporosis or if you have a history of spinal fractures, it is particularly important to avoid forward bending or twisting of your spine.
-You should be careful to avoid toe touches, sit-ups, and some movements in yoga and Tai chi (see Questions 44-45).
-If you have been told that you have osteopenia (T-score >-2.5), you can still do exercises that involve forward bending or twisting of the spine as long as the bone loss is not in your spine (see Figure 10 in Question 45).
+You should be careful to avoid toe touches, sit-ups, and some movements in yoga and Tai chi (see Questions 43 and 44).
+If you have been told that you have osteopenia (T-score of -1.0 to -2.5), you can still do exercises that involve forward bending or twisting of the spine as long as the bone loss is not in your spine (see Figure 10 in Question 44).